 This roof type will leave room for windows in the roof area for natural light to make its way into your building.
 To make it, you will need to build up your slope until you work in a wall.
 This wall area is where the window will go but will need to be planned out beforehand.
-Of course, if your building is big enough, you could turn your roof area into a porch or simply decorate in various ways on the flat surface provided by doing this method.
+Of course, if your building is big enough, you could turn your roof area into a porch or simply decorate it in various ways on the flat surface provided by doing this method.

 You might be wondering, “How am I expected to make a curved rooftop in a game that offers only blocks?”
 The trick will be meshing stairs, slabs, and normal blocks together.
 Start by building a lead up to the roof with blocks.
 Once you reach the section that you want to start working inward at, begin placing stairs upside down so you can place more on top of them.
 Use blocks and slabs to give a gradual curvy look to the roof until you reach the top.
-The one issue with this method is the gaps that the upside downstairs leave that cannot be filled, so maybe use this for structures that do not need that wall filled.
+The one issue with this method is the gaps that the upside downstairs leave that cannot be filled, so use this for structures that do not need that wall filled.

 The situation surrounding dormers are a little different than everything else on this list, where the rest will focus on the roof in general; this only applies to a section of the roof.
-A dormer is a section of a slanting roof that protrudes outwards, creating more room so your building will have that much more headroom.
+A dormer is a section of a slanting roof that protrudes outwards, creating more space so your building will have that much more headroom.
 If you use any of the ideas from this list, we recommend considering including dormers to make your creation that much more unique.

 A gable roof is a simple design that anyone can pull off.
 Simply use stairs to lead up towards the middle of the roof on both sides of the building.
 You will want to have the width of the building to be an uneven number of blocks so you can have a column at the top, but it is not necessarily an absolute need.
 Do what looks best to you.
-Also, the longer a building is, the steadier the slope upwards will be.

 A gullwing roof has less of an incline when compared to the other entries on this list.
 Here, you will use stair blocks to make most of the roof, but once you get to the bottom, the use of slabs jetting out will shade the surrounding area while giving the building a wing-like look.

-If you have a long enough roof area, you can give yourself a wave-like feeling with the M shape pattern.
+If you have a long enough roof area, you can give yourself a wave-like feeling with the M-shape pattern.
 For this, use slabs or stairs to go up and down the path of the roof.
 If you need more room inside the building itself, be sure to use a dormer to create a tunnel-like area on the roof.

 The pyramid roof type is used on cubical buildings.
 Here, you work your stairways up towards the middle on all sides, not just two like a gable roof.
-As the name implies, this will give your roof and pyramidical look.
+As the name implies, this will give your roof a pyramidical look.

 Skillion and Lean-to

 Using the Skillion and Lean-to will largely depend on the overall make-up of your building, but it is incredibly simple to pull off.
 For this, you will need to have one section of the building be smaller than another.
-Both sides will need slabs or stairs that lead up as far they can go, but the smaller side will obviously end where it meets the wall.
-It should look like the bigger section is leaning against, the smaller side for support.
+Both sides will need slabs or stairs that lead up as far as they can go, but the smaller side will obviously end where it meets the wall.
+It should look like the bigger section is leaning against the smaller side for support.